Coronavirus & Council Business Arrangements **UPDATE 12/08/2021**

 All council work activities will continue following the latest Government advice and appropriate health and safety protocols are in place to protect its employees, volunteers and members of the public.

 Council committee meetings have resumed as per the usual schedule.
 The Chairman’s civic role is still operating in a limited capacity under Covid restrictions.

 Llanelli District Cemetery

-Cemetery administration and management can be contacted via telephone on 01554 773710 or via email: [email protected] or by post: Llanelli District Cemetery, Swansea Road, Llanelli, Carmarthenshire, SA15 3EX
+The cemetery office is open to members of the public.
+However, wherever possible members of the public are encouraged to contact the cemetery administration via telephone on 01554 773710 or via email: [email protected] or by post: Llanelli District Cemetery, Swansea Road, Llanelli, Carmarthenshire, SA15 3EX.